xml94/SCIT/README.md

 * If you want to use the data format in CycleGAN, Please change --dataset_mode when your training and testing.
 Please refer to the original CycleGAN code about the details.

 ## Train
-* must utilze the mask or instance segmentation
+* Must utilze the mask or instance segmentation
-* the main file:
+* The main file:
 ```
 scripts_tomato/train.sh
 scripts_tomato/train_scit_seg.sh